 It doesn’t work for everyone.
 No active ingredient does.
 But if someone is newly diagnosed with seb derm, there’s a reason why it’s a first-line treatment in both the USA and Europe for treating seb derm.
-And that reason is – it’s one of, if not the, most effective active ingredient out there.
+And that reason is – it’s one of, if not the, most effective active ingredients out there.

 Yet despite it being so effective, only 4% of the shampoos reviewed contain the ingredient.
 Making it the rarest, along with selenium sulfide, established anti-dandruff active ingredients.

 In order to find the best ketoconazole shampoo on the market today, we spoke to four board-certified dermatologists for their guidance, and have put in literally hundreds of hours worth of research, reviewing over a hundred dandruff shampoos in the process.

 In this article, we’ll also look at what ketoconazole is, how it works and what the major side effects are.

 Giving you the tools you need to make an educated decision on whether this is the ingredient for you, and help you choose your own favorite ketoconazole shampoo.

 The best ketoconazole shampoos

 Designed to treat Seborrheic Dermatitis

 Nizoral is probably the most effective shampoo on the market to control dandruff caused by seb derm.
 It's technically a medicine and is one of few anti-dandruff shampoos approved to make healthcare claims i.e. to treat and prevent dandruff.
 With a 2% dose of anti-fungal ketoconazole mixed into an 11 ingredient fragrance-free formula, if you suffer from moderate to severe seb derm – it’s a must try.
 Studies show significant and dramatic improvements in 30 days.